Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 3. Descriptive Page Headings

 Descriptive page headings announce the headings of the document to be viewed using the backend.
 This is usually done while the page is still loading.
 Hence it helps people with colorblindness make a quick decision on whether the content is worth reading.
-It’s a time-saving feature and of immense benefit to those with colorblindness.
+Color blindness accessibility and in fact, It’s a time-saving feature and of immense benefit to those with colorblindness.

 4. Use of Heading

 Without going through the content line by line, some screen readers can skim the page content, giving you an overview of what it’s about.
-However, this can only be done on pages with headings. → Why does this help people with colorblindness?
+However, we may achieve this only with pages that have headings.

 5. Color and Brightness: 4.5:1